 Summary of Crime: On 04/13/05, Dean and 16-year-old Josh Wade murdered 30-year-old youth counselor, Titus Arnold, in Springfield.
-Mr. Arnold was walking home from his shift at a group home for troubled youth when murdered.
+Mr. Arnold was walking home from his shift at a group home for troubled youth when he was murdered.
 Wade received life imprisonment for his involvement in the murder.

 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment05/02/05 (U.S. District Court: Judge)

 Sentence Prisoner's Petition

 State's Return of Writ

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision Decision:

 Supreme Court Decision10/27/15

 U.S. Supreme Court Review10/03/16 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

-Filed in Trial Court State's Brief
+Filed in Trial Court01/02/13 State's Brief

 Trial Court Decision Oral Argument

 Court of Appeals Decision Decision

 Supreme Court Decision

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

-Supreme Court Decision
+Supreme Court Decision05/17/17

-- Status in State Courts as of 12/31/16: Pending at the trial court on Dean's petition for postconviction relief. - Status in Federal Courts as of 12/31/16: No capital proceeding pending.
+- Status in State Courts as of 12/31/17: Pending at the trial court on Dean's petition for postconviction relief. - Status in Federal Courts as of 12/31/17: No capital proceeding pending.

 On 10/26/10, the Ohio Supreme Court vacated Dean's conviction and sentence and remanded the case for a new trial, which began on 08/29/11.
 On 09/30/11, the trial court again convicted Dean and sentenced him to death.
 On 10/27/15, the Ohio Supreme Court affirmed Dean's conviction and death sentence.
 The U.S. Supreme Court denied certiorari on 10/03/16.
-Dean filed an application to reopen his direct appeal on 04/19/16, to which the State responded on 05/13/16.
+On 05/17/17, the Ohio Supreme Court denied Dean's 04/19/16 application to reopen his direct appeal.
 Meanwhile, on 01/02/13, Dean filed a petition for postconviction relief and a motion for discovery with the trial court.
-(Note: Dates reflect the 2011 trial.)
+(Note: Dates reflect the 2011 re-trial.)